gardener/gardenlogin/README.md

 gardens:
 - identity: landscape-dev # Unique identity of the garden cluster.
 See cluster-identity ConfigMap in kube-system namespace of the garden cluster
   kubeconfig: ~/path/to/garden-cluster/kubeconfig.yaml
+#  context: different-context # Overrides the current-context of the garden cluster kubeconfig
 ```

 ### Config Path Overwrite